jaysoo/jaysoo.ca/_posts/2009-07-07-html-5-comments.md

 &lt;p&gt;Hello, World&lt;/p&gt;
 &lt;!--p&gt;Hide me!&lt;/p--&gt;
 </pre>
-<p>&nbsp;It seems to show the paragraph "Hello, World" and hide the second "Hide me!" paragraph.
+<p>You'd probably assume the output to be <strong>Hello, World</strong> (with "Hide me!" being comented out).
 However, because the first comment contains two consecutive dashes within it's text, the --> no longer closes the entire comment.
 Rather, it treats the second paragraph as part of the comment text, and once it parses <!--p-->, those two dashes finally closes the initial comment block.</p>
 <p>In HTML 5, the first comment would be invalid markup.
 I don't think any browsers implement this yet, and I'm not sure how invalid comment markup would be handled.</p>
 <p>Note: I only saw this behaviour in Firefox, and not in IE nor Safari.
 It's actually a bug in those browsers to not parse the comment tag properly.</p>
 <p>&nbsp;</p>